elaheh-dastan/AI-engineer-interview/README.md

       3. The other weakness in my answer is I said I either raise or not, but it is wiser to have different severity levels

 3. How do we feed chat history when it gets large?

    Of course, we don't feed the entire conversation history and make a summary of that before feeding it to the model, but that's all I said, I said I'll use a model to get the conversations and current history summary and output a new history summary and so on. what is more senior is to have a compact safety context object instead of just a summary text.
+A senior design would have multiple layers of
+   context:
+      1. current user message
+      2. recent conversation window
+      3. rolling safety summary
+      4. retrieved high-risk past snippets

+   instead of just text summary of previous chats.
+It should be something like
+      ```json
+      {
+         "current_user_message": "I can't do this anymore tonight",
+         "recent_turns": [
+            {"role": "user", "text": "Everything feels pointless"},
+            {"role": "assistant", "text": "I'm sorry you're feeling this way..."},
+            {"role": "user", "text": "I don't think anyone would care if I disappeared."},
+         ],
+         "safety summary": {
+            "previous_suicidal_ideation": true,
+            "previous_self_harm_intent": false,
+            "mentioned_plan": false,
+            "mentioned_means": false
+         }
+      }
+      ```

 ---